Why Most Teams Fail at Collecting Leads at Trade Shows

 For a deeper framework on how to score and prioritize leads during conversations, see our lead qualification criteria guide.

 The 48 hours after a trade show closes are when deals are won or lost.
-Not metaphorically.
 Research consistently shows that leads contacted within 24 hours are seven times more likely to convert than those contacted a week later.

 Don't start writing emails.
 Start sorting.